-Game Notes: Memphis Redbirds (2-1) Vs Oklahoma City Dodgers (1-2)
+Game Notes: Memphis Redbirds (2-1) vs Oklahoma City Dodgers (1-2)

 THE GAME

-TODAY'S GAME: The Memphis Redbirds will continue to defend their 2017 PCL Championship in game four tonight against the Oklahoma City Dodgers.
-If the Redbirds win tonight, they will advance to their second-consecutive PCL Championship Series Wednesday night, game one of the series was postponed due to weather and field conditions, and the start of Thursday night's doubleheader was postponed by over two hours because of weather.
+TODAY'S GAME: The Memphis Redbirds will continue to defend their 2017 PCL Championship in game four and possibly game five today against the Oklahoma City Dodgers.
+Last night's game was postponed due to heavy rain.
+If the Redbirds win game four, they will advance to their second-consecutive PCL Championship Series, and the doubleheader will not be necessary.
+Wednesday night, game one of the series was postponed due to weather and field conditions, and the start of Thursday night's doubleheader was postponed by over two hours because of weather.
 The Redbirds finished the regular-season with a record of 83-57, slightly off their record-setting 91-50 2017 campaign.
 In last season's opening round of the playoffs, Memphis defeated the Colorado Springs Sky Sox (Brewers) in the series 3-2.
 Memphis then went on to defeat the El Paso Chihuahuas (Padres) 3-2 before falling in the Triple-A Championship Game to the Durham Bulls.
 Today's game will be broadcast on www.memphisredbirds.com with Steve Selby on the call.

-ON THE HILL: Right-hander Jake Woodford will take the mound for the Redbirds tonight in game four.
+ON THE HILL: Right-hander Jake Woodford will take the mound for the Redbirds today in game four following a scheduled rehab appearance by right-handed pitcher Mike Mayers.
 Woodford made 12 starts in the regular season for the Redbirds.
 The righty went 5-5 with a 4.50 ERA in his first season at the Triple-A level.
 In 64.0 innings of work, Woodford allowed 32 earned runs on 64 hits, while striking out 45 batters.
 Opponents hit just .261 (64-for-245) off him.
 In seven of his 12 starts, the righty allowed three earned runs or less.
 In his lone start against Oklahoma City, Woodford had his worst outing of the season with Memphis.
 He threw just four innings, allowing eight runs, four earned, on 11 hits en route to the loss.

 The Dodgers will send right-hander Zach Neal to the mound to battle Woodford and the Redbirds in a do or die game for Oklahoma City.
 Neal made 14 appearances for Oklahoma City in the regular-season, 11 of them being starts.
 He went 3-2 with a 3.82 ERA in 61.1 innings of work.
 He did not make an appearance against Memphis this season.
 To close out the season, he had four-consecutive starts where he allowed two earned runs or less.